 Empire Aircraft Detailing

-De-ice boot cleaning and rejuvenation using the PBS Prep and Seal system — removes contamination, restores flexibility, and extends boot service life.
-Recommended as part of routine exterior maintenance for turboprop aircraft.
-On-site at San Jose International (SJC) and Bay Area airports.
+De-ice boot cleaning and rejuvenation using the PBS Prep and Seal system.
+Removes contamination, restores flexibility, and extends boot service life for turboprop aircraft across the San Francisco Bay Area.
+Recommended as part of routine exterior maintenance.
+On-site at San Jose International (KSJC), Reid-Hillview (KRHV), Buchanan Field (KCCR), and every airport we serve.

 Our Process

 Pneumatic de-ice boots are made of rubber that hardens, cracks, and degrades when exposed to UV, ozone, and contamination.
-Neglected boots lose flexibility and fail prematurely — an expensive replacement and a dispatch concern.
+Neglected boots lose flexibility and fail prematurely, creating an expensive replacement and a dispatch concern.
 Dedicated cleaning and conditioning extends their service life and keeps them functioning as designed.

 We use the PBS Prep and Seal system, purpose-built for de-ice boots.
 The Prep stage removes accumulated contamination, oxidation, and old dressings, and the Seal stage restores flexibility while laying down a protective barrier against UV and ozone.
 The result is supple, clean, well-protected boots.